WILCOX, Philip Scott - Santa Barbara News-Press

 As Phil once wrote, “Being blessed with a wonderful family and the chance to spend my life in Santa Barbara has been a gift for which the most profound thanks would not do justice.”
 What mattered most to him was his love of family and his wide range of friends.

 Memorial services to be announced at a later date.
-In lieu of flowers, donations can be made to the Hillside House of Santa Barbara, Santa Barbara Strings Youth Orchestra, the Grace Fisher Foundation, or VNA/Hospice.
+In lieu of flowers, donations can be made to the Hillside House of Santa Barbara, Santa Barbara Strings, the Grace Fisher Foundation, or VNA/Hospice.

 Native Santa Barbaran and lifelong resident, PHILIP SCOTT WILCOX, died peacefully at his Montecito home on October 30, 2021, a week shy of his 90th birthday.
 Born at Cottage Hospital, November 7, 1931, to Dr. Alfred Bulkeley Wilcox and Marguerite Bone Wilcox, he attended Roosevelt School, La Cumbre Junior High and Santa Barbara High School (Class of ’48), where he was editor of The Forge.
 At age 16 he went to Stanford University, earning both undergraduate (BA 52) and law (LLB 54) degrees, followed by two years in the US ARMY stationed in California and France.